Why Period Cramps Hit So Hard, and What Actually Helps

 By addressing the body's physical and emotional stresses, massage can play a significant role in managing menstrual pain.
 Here's how:

-• Promotes Relaxation: The calming effect of massage therapy is profound, fostering a sense of peace and relaxation.
+• Promotes Relaxation: The calming effect of massage therapy is profound, fostering a sense of peace.
 This reduction in stress levels can directly influence the severity of period cramps, making them more manageable.

 • Increases Blood Flow: Enhanced circulation is another benefit of massage, particularly relevant to menstrual discomfort.
 By increasing blood flow to the uterus, massage can help to ease the cramps, providing much-needed relief during this time.